Mona Dworkin Deserving of Reverence.jpg

 "Navigating Deep Water", 2021 24x30 The journey leads to you, but the results may be challenging. (reference: too many fish in the sea, airing one's laundry)

 Spiritual Warrior, 24x36, 2021 Her journey includes ancestors that came before her, she carries their hopes, dreams, burdens.
 Spiritual Warrior is about women having the strength to get through the day.
 No matter what comes her way, she is light, grace and gratitude and exudes hope.

 16x20 2021 "Bestowed with Gifts" is a portrait of an black woman sparkling with life.
-The journey that is her life has it's challenges and she rises to the opportunities presented before her.
-The veil with white glitter to her right alludes to opportunities that come up that don't always sparkle but she is resilient just the same.
+Her journey has it's challenges and she rises to the opportunities presented before her.
+The veil with white glitter to her right alludes to opportunities that come up that don't always pan out.
+She will overcome.